-Instead of eating fast food or just nuking some prepackaged food when you get home, try making some simple and healthy replacements that you can take with you.
-An hour’s worth of preparation one weekend can give you a ton of cheap and handy meals that will end up saving you a lot of cash and not eat into your time when you’re busy.
+Instead of eating fast food or just nuking some prepackaged dinner when you get home, try making some simple and healthy replacements that you can take with you.
+An hour’s worth of preparation one weekend can leave you with a ton of cheap and easy dinner and snack options for the following week.

 17. Make a quadruple batch of a casserole.

-19. Swap books, music, and DVDs cheaply on the internet via services like PaperBackSwap.
+19. Swap books, music, and DVDs on the Internet or at the library.